wb14123/blog/jekyll/_posts/2014-09-01-Notes-On-Go-Scheduler.markdown

 			/*
 			  loop2() is a dead end loop.
-So it will block other Goroutines to run. loop1() keeps call functions, so it give other Goroutines a chance to run.
+So it will block other Goroutines to run. loop1() keeps calling functions, so it gives other Goroutines a chance to run.
 			  You can see what will happen when change it to loop1() */
 			loop2()